Harika-SVL/Shell-Scripting/notes.md

 * The options set are as follows :
     * h: short for hash all
-    * i: Shows it's and interactive
+    * i: Shows it's interactive
     * m: short for monitor
     * B: allows brace expansion. “`mkdir dir{1,2}
     * H: allows history expansion of running commands